Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Dual dampers enable controlling the airflow and temperature on this device.
 This unit features high-quality handles to simplify moving it from one spot to another.
 It works as a firebox for select Char-Griller barrels or dual-fuel grills, converting into a Texas-style offset smoker easily.
 With 250 sq. in. of space, this device provides enough room for 12 burgers and it weighs just 38 lbs for hassle-free transportation.
 This unit has a powder coating that provides a sleek appearance.

 A charcoal smoker differs significantly from other grills because it doesn’t grill food at all like other grill types.
-Instead, it cooks meat using indirect heat.
+Instead, it cooks cuts of meat using indirect heat.
 This heating process maintains a steady temperature for several hours until the meat’s internal temperature matches that of the external air in the cooker.
 The heat from the charcoal also contributes to creating the signature flavor that BBQ lovers adore, something you will not get from gas grills, electric grills, or even the best griddler.

 A standard charcoal grill also uses charcoal briquettes or wood chips, producing direct heat on which the meat is cooked.
 Instead of using a slow cooking process as the charcoal smoker does, a charcoal grill is much faster at preparing food.
 Like its smoker counterpart, a charcoal grill takes some time for setup and cleanup, but it is swifter than a smoker.
-Although a charcoal grill is faster at food preparation, a charcoal smoker infuses more flavor into the meat.
+Although a charcoal grill is faster at food preparation, a charcoal smoker infuses more flavor into the pieces of meat.